ddc-java/ddc-day/sections.md

 description: "Typical sections included in assignments, tutorials, practical exam problems, etc."
 ---

+## Overview

+The content of most web pages (whether written originally in HTML, Markdown, or another markup language), is organized into sections, using one or more headings.

 A few example content sections (with explanatory text for how each section might be used) are shown below.

 ## Value